Ferries from

 How long is the ferry from Northern Ireland to England?

 The duration of the ferry from Northern Ireland to England depends on a number of factors including the ferry company you're travelling with and the weather conditions at the time of sail.
-The duration of the Northern Ireland England ferry also varies between routes, with the Belfast to Liverpool Birkenhead ferry taking approximately 8 hours on average.
+Northern Ireland to England ferry times vary between 7 hours and 9 hours.

-What is the fastest ferry from Northern Ireland to England?
+What is the shortest ferry crossing to England from Northern Ireland?

-The fastest ferry from Northern Ireland to England is the Belfast - Liverpool Birkenhead route.
-This ferry is provided by Stena Line and takes approximately 7 hours.
+The fastest ferry from Northern Ireland to England is the Belfast to Liverpool Birkenhead route.
+This ferry is provided by Stena Line and takes around 7 hours with an average price of £374.00.
+There are currently 2 daily and 14 weekly sailings on this ferry route.

-Northern Ireland to England ferry times can differ depending on the route you choose and which ferry company you're travelling with.
-The season you travel in can also affect the times, with more options usually available in the peak summer months.
-If you're travelling from Northern Ireland to England by boat, it's best to check the latest Northern Ireland to England ferry timetable before you book.
+Northern Ireland to England ferry times can differ depending on the season you travel in.
+We'd recommend checking the latest Northern Ireland to England ferry timetable before you book.

 Northern Ireland to England ferry operators